Virginia (pinnace): Design

 Virginia would have been about 56 ft long with a beam of 15 feet 5 inches, a flush main deck that drew approximately 6 feet 5 inches fully loaded, a freeboard of less than 2 feet, and a weight of approximately 30 tons.
 Hull design and framing were used to estimate a replica design.
 For ocean voyages, Virginia would likely have been rigged with a square-rigged main-mast, a much smaller second mast that was gaff rigged, and a small square sail under the bowsprit.
 The main-mast on many pinnaces would have been large enough to carry a small topsail.

 For coastal work, Virginia would have used a fore-and-aft rig with a sprit mainsail and one headsail.
 How the coastal rigging would have been changed for a cross-Atlantic voyage is not yet fully understood.
 In John Walker's drawing of Virginia when rigged for a trans Atlantic voyage, an aft-rigged mizzen mast carries a sail that resembles a lateen sail more closely than a spanker.
 This variety of rigs enabled the 'small' pinnaces of this era for several different assignments.
 They could be used as fishing boats, storage at anchor, tender to large ships or supply ships that were often towed to their destination by a larger ship.

 There is a small 17th-century sketch of a pinnace on John Hunt's October 8, 1607, map of Fort St George at the Popham Colony in midcoast Maine - see image.
-This map was found in an archive in Spain, deposited there by a well-intentioned spy at an unknown date.
+This map was found in an archive in 1888 by the historian Alexander Brown in the Simancas General Archive in Spain.
 This boat is thought to be the 30-ton pinnace Virginia that was built in 1607–1608 at the Popham colony on the Sagadahoc River (now Kennebec River) in southern Maine.
 Assuredly, lofting was done by 'eye'.
 Assembly was done under the direction of shipwright Digby of London.